top of page

 IMG_20191010_124713_edited.jpg

-TL;DR: I gave away a car, was on the field for the finalist competition, took Hazel's social media followers behind the scenes and developed the whole campaign from scratch.
+I took Hazel's social media followers behind-the-scenes and developed the whole campaign from scratch.
 It was one of the major highlights of my career.

-10 Year Anniversary Campaign
+10-Year Anniversary Campaign

 Project Objective: The objective was not only to give thanks to the community and customers who've made Hazel's a staple in Boulder, but to drive foot-traffic to the store in the weekends leading up to the Fourth of July holiday (when sales can be a bit slower).

-Deliverables: Advertising files, customer testimonials, free food, live music, custom anniversary giveaway general merchandise, and custom balloons.
+Deliverables: Advertising asset files, customer testimonials, free food, live music, custom anniversary giveaway general merchandise, and custom balloons.

 TL;DR: The last campaign and event I planned for Hazel's was the most in-depth and rewarding, it was a great send-off and I'm extremely proud of how much work I put into it while also training my replacement.